Manassas (album): Tour

-Manassas toured across the world in 1972, this being Stills biggest solo tour date, playing arenas in Americas, and headlining festivals in Australia.
+Manassas toured across the world in 1972, this being Stills biggest solo tour date, playing arenas in the Americas, and headlining festivals in Australia.
 After the initial Manassas tour from 9 April to 20 May.
 Manassas then completed five tours in six months, from July 14 to July 30 they toured the West Coast, the second tour from 11 to 28 August toured the East Coast, they then toured Europe and Scandinavia from September 13 to October 9.
 The fourth tour was a tour of Midwestern American Colleges, and finally the fifth tour was conducted in the South from December 1–19.
 During this tour Manassas had a charter plane and toured manically, but Stills was losing money on these tours as he was paying the band very generously.